-We’ve come to a mutual opinion that it depends on a person.
-Some take rules and regulations as limits but others use these rules as their advantage and find ways to make their work more interesting and proficient.
+We’ve come to a mutual opinion that designer’s imaginary boundaries depend on a person.
+Some people take rules and regulations as limits when others benefit from these rules and find ways to make their work more efficient and proficient.

-1. Those who take new rules as limitation and try to avoid them.
+- Those who take new rules as a limitation and try to avoid them.

-There is such concept as imaginary boundaries.
-A good example is modular grid, which is greatly widespread – almost all the web-sites are designed on the basis of a grid.
+There is such a concept as imaginary boundaries.
+A good example is a modular grid, which is greatly widespread – almost all the websites are designed on the basis of a grid.
 Mentalstack designers are not an exception.
-We also use modular grids to develop high-quality products.
+We also use modular grids as one of the 15 top tips to develop high-quality products.

-Quite often on the internet I see products where modular grid is really at work and that’s right because elements carefully ordered produce an impression of thorough work.
+Quite often on the internet, I see products where the modular grid is really at work and that’s right because elements carefully ordered produce an impression of thorough work.
 But we should never forget that sometimes stepping over the boundaries provides better results than blind compliance with the rules.

 Such thought will give rise to ideas how to streamline and improve his product.
 But it is important not to overdo it.
 At times, excessive neatness may lead to weird UI solutions.